ADAPTIVE CRUISE CONTROL

 6 Adjusting following distance.

-Press switch 5.
+Press switch 5 on the side showing .
 Warning light comes on, lit green, and the message “Adaptive cruise ctrl” appears on the instrument panel, accompanied by dashes to indicate that the cruise control function is activated and waiting to store a cruising speed.

 Activating cruise control